Vaei/PredictedMovement/README.md

 A shell intended for switching to / from a strafe mode, however the actual functionality is not implemented as it is project-dependent.

 ## Sprint
-Well, it makes you sprint.
+It makes you sprint by changing your movement properties when activated.

 ## Stamina
 Net predicted stamina and drain state.